 If you’re moving to a new home in Ohio, it’s very straightforward to set up natural gas service for your new home.

-First, contact the natural gas utility company and request a shut-off for natural gas at your current home.
+First, contact the natural gas utility company and request a shut-off for natural gas at your current home (assuming you already live in Ohio).
 Make sure you set this for the day after your move-out.
 Otherwise you may shower in cold water that morning!

 If the same utility serves your new home, you can use that same phone call to request a new account for natural gas at your new Ohio home.
 Otherwise, contact the Ohio natural gas utility company for your area.
 If you are renting, the utility may require a copy of your lease as proof that you are authorized to put the natural gas in your name.